JannisX11/blockbench.net/content/guides/blockbench-overview-tips.md

 * Toggle Sidebar: left and right arrow for hiding and revealing the left and right sidebar respectively
 * Save Status: icon that lets you know whether the model is saved (✓) or not (X)
 * Format Icon: icon that tells you the format of the model (hover to read)
-* Model Identifier: text that states the name of the model identifier (it can be edited in File > Project)
+* Model Identifier: text that states the name of the model identifier (it can be edited in "File" > "Project...")
 * FPS Indicator: number of frames per second displayed in Blockbench at any given moment

 ## General